On electric fields in hot QCD: infrared regularization dependence: Conclusion

 Finally, we constructed a hadron resonance gas-type model for the low-temperature QCD medium.
 For this, we used the Weldon-type definition involving oscillatory fields -- for which lattice QCD simulations are available -- and considered only the leading contribution due to charged pions.
 The results are found to agree remarkably with the those obtained by first-principles lattice QCD simulations, both for the electric as well as for the magnetic susceptibility, providing a highly non-trivial check of our analytical approach.

 \acknowledgments

+G.~E. and G.~M. are grateful for insightful discussions with Zolt\'an R\'acz.
 L.~S.\ has been supported by the Research Council of Finland projects 353772 and 354533.
 Moreover, this work was funded by the DFG (Collaborative Research Center CRC-TR 211 ``Strong-interaction matter under extreme conditions'' - project number 315477589 - TRR 211), the Hungarian National Research, Development and Innovation Office - NKFIH (Research Grant Hungary 150241) and the European Research Council (Consolidator Grant 101125637 CoStaMM).
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.